 Female Sterilization

 IT’S PERMANENT

-Sterilization involves removing the body's ability to release eggs into the womb with a surgical procedure.
-Generally speaking it is non-reversible, so it is only a choice for women who never want to have children, or who don't wish to have any more.
+Tubal ligation (also known as female sterilization) involves removing the body's ability to release eggs into the womb with a surgical procedure.
+Generally speaking it is irreversible, so it is only a choice for those who never want to have children, or who don't wish to have any more.

-The surgical methods are slightly more invasive, and are generally performed under general anesthesia so they require a longer recovery time.
+The surgical methods are more invasive, and are generally performed under general anesthesia so they require a longer recovery time.
 During the surgery the fallopian tubes are cut, sealed using an instrument with an electrical current, or closed with clamps or rings.
 Once done, sterilization doesn't affect libido or your ability to have sex, but it's important to consult your doctor or nurse while you make the decision.
-They will help you weigh the benefits, risks and any potential drawbacks, and inform you of other long-acting contraceptives such as the IUS and IUD, which are also highly effective.
+They will help you weigh the benefits, risks and any potential drawbacks, and inform you of other long-acting birth control methods such as the intrauterine system (IUS) and the copper intrauterine device (IUD), which are also highly effective.

+Female Sterilization